 The Malmaison Liverpool has found a stylish solution to please fans of both sides with a unique purple colour scheme that mixes the reds and blues.
 There’s a homage to the Fab Four too; the second-floor Beatles atrium features a suspended Yellow Submarine.
 Though the only new-build in the group, the exposed pipes and rough brickwork of the brasserie provides a retro-industrial vibe.

 While you shouldn’t miss the classic Walker Art Gallery and Tate Liverpool, there are striking alternatives to check out too.
 The Foundation for Art and Creative Technology highlights avant-garde film and photography, while the International Slavery Museum chronicles a dark side of the city’s trading past by the harbour.

 As peculiar is the Victoria Gallery at Liverpool University.
 It features oddball Victorian collections, including the world’s most important display of false teeth and a specialist archive of old smoking pipes.

-Come celebrate Malmaison’s 25th anniversary with us!
-Stay and dine with us from £99 between October 2019 and March 2020 and also enjoy 25% off all upgraded check-ins.
+Come celebrate Malmaison and Hotel du Vin‘s 25th anniversary with us!
+Stay and dine with us between October 2019 and March 2020 and also enjoy 25% off all upgraded check-ins.
+Offer valid till 30 September 2019.
 Terms and conditions apply.